ejngotho1/NYC-Citi-Bike-Sharing/README.md

 import pandas as pd

 ##### 1. Create a DataFrame for the 201908-citibike-tripdata data.

 citibike_data = "201908-citibike-tripdata.csv"

 citibike_df = pd.read_csv(citibike_data)

 ##### 2. Check the datatypes of your columns.

 citibike_df.info()

 ##### 3. Convert the 'tripduration' column to datetime datatype.

 citibike_df['tripdur_orig'] = citibike_df['tripduration']

 citibike_df['tripduration'] = pd.to_datetime(citibike_df['tripduration'], unit='m')

 citibike_df.head()

 ##### 4. Check the datatypes of your columns.

 citibike_df.info()

+# Deliverable 2:

+#### Create Visualizations for the Trip Analysis
+##### Deliverable Requirements:
+###### Using Tableau, create visualizations that show:

+How long bikes are checked out for all riders and genders.
+How many trips are taken by the hour for each day of the week, for all riders and genders.
+A breakdown of what days of the week a user might be more likely to check out a bike, by type of user and gender.
+Create the Checkout Times for Users Viz